-Given this, the success of our company relies on the confidence our customers and community have in the way we deliver our services.
+Given this, the success of Claro relies on the confidence our clients and community have in the way we deliver our services.

 We have clear expectations regarding the conduct of our employees, contractors and consultants.
 These expectations are guided by our values and are outlined in this Code of Conduct.

 Each of us needs to be accountable for our actions, and to model behaviours that reflect the values, ethics and reputation of our business.
 We are all responsible for our own conduct, and for speaking up if we see something that falls short.

-On behalf of the Zenitas Healthcare Board of Directors and Executive Leadership Team, I look forward to delivering on our promise to provide quality care for people to live healthier, more independent, and happier lives, in a way that meets the expectations of our customers, community, and each other.
+On behalf of the Claro Leadership Team, I look forward to delivering on our promise to provide quality care for people to live healthier, more independent, and happier lives, in a way that meets the expectations of our clients, community, and each other.